locka99/opcua/docs/crypto.md

 weak in pure-Rust implementations.
 For example `webpki` is primarily concerned with parsing an X509, and not creating one or signing another one.
 The `rcgen` crate might be a viable way of generating certs and `pem` may be viable for encoding / decoding them.

+### X509 Fields

+X509 Certs can be generated subject to the requirements of OPC UA which requires a serial number and the first alt subject name to be an application URI.
+Subsequent alt subjects can be IP or DNS entries of the host.

+Ordinarily a valid self signed cert can be produced by using the `certificate-creator` tool.

 ## PKI infrastructure